Siftah/get_iplayer/installation.md

 <a name="git-head"></a>
 ## Git HEAD

-Git HEAD is the latest development version (HEAD) of get_iplayer from the Git repository.
+"Git HEAD" is the latest development version of get_iplayer from the Git repository.
 There may be occasions when you wish to use the Git HEAD version of get_iplayer in order to test bug fixes or new features.

 <a name="git-head-git"></a>
 ### Using Git (all platforms)